vives-devbit/git-course/docs/netlify/README.md

 ## Creating an Account

 First action to perform is to create a Netlify account.
-Natigate to [netlify.com](https://www.netlify.com/) and click the `Sign up` button.
+Navigate to [netlify.com](https://www.netlify.com/) and click the `Sign up` button.

 Luckily this is a quick and painless operation if you choose to login using your GitHub account.
 You will need to provide access to your GitHub profile.